Siméon Denis Poisson

 Baron Siméon Denis Poisson (/pwɑːˈsɒ̃/, /USalsoˈpwɑːsɒn/; /fr/; 21 June 1781 – 25 April 1840) was a French mathematician and physicist who worked on statistics, complex analysis, partial differential equations, the calculus of variations, analytical mechanics, electricity and magnetism, thermodynamics, elasticity, and fluid mechanics.
 Moreover, he predicted the Arago spot in his attempt to disprove the wave theory of Augustin-Jean Fresnel.

-Biography
+While his interpretations of physical phenomena were often proven wrong by later researchers, his contributions to mathematics have stood the test of time.
+He demonstrated that physical problems could suggest new mathematical ideas.

+Early life and education

-Poisson was born in Pithiviers, now in Loiret, France, the son of Siméon Poisson, an officer in the French Army.
+Poisson was born in the small town of Pithiviers, now in Loiret, France, about 50 miles (80 km) south of Paris.
+His father was Siméon Poisson, a retired soldier in the French Army who had served in the Seven Years' War.

-In 1798, he entered the École Polytechnique, in Paris, as first in his year, and immediately began to attract the notice of the professors of the school, who left him free to make his own decisions as to what he would study.
+In 1798, Poisson, then seventeen years of age, matriculated at the École Polytechnique in Paris after scoring in first place in the highly competitive entrance examination.
+Even as a first-year student, he immediately began to attract the notice of the professors of the school, who left him free to make his own decisions as to what he would study.

 In his final year of study, less than two years after his entry, he published two memoirs: one on Étienne Bézout's method of elimination, the other on the number of integrals of a finite difference equation.
-This was so impressive that he was allowed to graduate in 1800 without taking the final examination^{,}.
-The latter of the memoirs was examined by Sylvestre-François Lacroix and Adrien-Marie Legendre, who recommended that it should be published in the Recueil des savants étrangers. an unprecedented honor for a youth of eighteen.
-This success at once procured entry for Poisson into scientific circles.
+This was so impressive that he was allowed to graduate in 1800 without taking the final examination.

+The latter of the two memoirs was examined by Sylvestre-François Lacroix and Adrien-Marie Legendre, who recommended that it should be published in the Recueil des savants étrangers, an unprecedented honor for an eighteen-year-old.
+This success at once gave Poisson admittance into scientific circles.
 Joseph-Louis Lagrange, whose lectures on the theory of functions he attended at the École Polytechnique, recognized his talent early on and became his friend.
 Meanwhile, Pierre-Simon Laplace, in whose footsteps Poisson followed, regarded him almost as his son.
 The rest of his career until his death in Sceaux, near Paris, was occupied by the composition and publication of his many works and in fulfilling the duties of the numerous educational positions to which he was successively appointed.